yearn/yearn-vaults/docs/OPERATIONS.md

 ### Sharer contract (optional)

-Sharer is a contract for distributing strategist rewards.
-For boarding school graduates suggested is 34% to strategist_ms and 66% to strategist – [repo](https://github.com/Grandthrax/Sharer).
+"Sharer" is a contract for distributing/splitting strategist rewards.
+For boarding school graduates suggested split is 34% to strategist multisig and 66% to strategist – [repo](https://github.com/Grandthrax/Sharer).

-- Setup rewards for your strategy by calling `sharer.addContributors`
+- Setup rewards for your strategy by calling `sharer.addContributors`.
-- If you forked someone else's strategy then cut them in
+- Include devs if you forked someone else's strategy.
-- Be sure to reward people who helped you
+- Be sure to reward people who helped you.

 ### Example Script